gocheaphosting/easy-paypal-lte/readme.txt

 3. Upload your products using this interface.

 Before you upload products (in step 3), you may have to create a product storage directory for *ezPayPal*.
 Again, the interface will prompt you with the command to execute.

+Note that you have to use pretty permalinks for the auto-generated shop front to work.
+Take a look at the URL address of the shop front (in the address bar on your web browser).
+Does it say something like http://your.blog/?p=123?
+If so, go to your WordPress dashboard, Settings -> Permalinks and select any setting other than the (ugly) default one.

 = Shortcodes =